-This team is managed by the SENDCo, supported by the Assistant SENDCo, and provides the children with physical disabilities with support to access the curriculum, as well as physical support (see Access to Curriculum).
+This team is managed by the Inclusion Lead and SENDCo and provides the children with physical disabilities with support to access the curriculum, as well as physical support (see Access to Curriculum).

 The Borough also provides transport to and from school for some of the children with a disability.
 Small items of equipment, as advised by therapists, to help children access the curriculum, e.g. adapted scissors, angle boards etc., are funded by the school from its ARMS allocation.
 Larger pieces of equipment, e.g. computers with adapted access, standing frames, tricycles etc., are purchased by the Borough according to their priority of needs.